 The wood floor refinisher must repair any damaged wood before applying the new finish.
 Finally, a new coat of urethane is applied.
 The sandless wood floor refinishing process takes about one day and costs less.

 The sandless method does not generate as much grime as the traditional sanding technique, but you can still expect a slight amount of dust to escape into the general environment.

 Owners who carry out a regular maintenance schedule, and re-coat the surface with urethane every 5 to 10 years, will receive many years of use before having to spend money on a wood floor refinishing project.

 Wood floor refinishing can be a messy and time-consuming process.
 Some property owners try to do the work, but most hire a professional refinisher.

-If you think your floor may need refinishing and don’t know where to start, contact Just Around the Corner Flooring and speak to a flooring expert.
+If you think your floor may need refinishing and don’t know where to start, contact Just Around the Corner and speak to a flooring expert.
 We can get you on the right track back to the beautiful, lustrous floors you want!